-Adriana Arizpe and Adriana Mahon met in 2015 at the Opening Heart Mindfulness Community in Washington DC, where they practiced mindfulness together.
+Adriana Arizpe and Annie Mahon met in 2015 at the Opening Heart Mindfulness Community in Washington DC, where they practiced mindfulness together.
 They both benefited personally from the practice and were able to recognize their own suffering, which awakened an awareness in them regarding the suffering of others, specifically vulnerable communities here in the United States.

 Annie had some experience working in racial justice circles, and Adriana was a member of the Latinx community, and so they discussed the stereotyping, prejudice, injustice and discrimination that exists in front of us every day.